-- 3 to 3 1/2 pounds chicken thighs and breast parts, skin-on, bone-in, trimmed of excess fat
+- 3 to 3 1/2 pounds chicken thighs and breasts, skin-on, bone-in, trimmed of excess fat

-- 2 teaspoons butter or olive oil, or a combination of both
+- 2 teaspoons butter or extra virgin olive oil, or a combination of both

-- 1 quart chicken stock (homemade is best)
+- 1 quart chicken stock, homemade or store-bought

 - 2 to 3 celery stalks, trimmed and cut into 1/2-inch pieces (about 2 cups)